The AI Courtroom That Makes You a Better Advocate

 Courtroom strategies

-Every simulation is evaluated on the PRESENCE framework — the professional standard judges and supervising attorneys use to assess trial advocacy performance.
+Every simulation is evaluated on PRESENCE — the 8-component framework built from how judges and supervising attorneys actually assess real courtroom performance.
+You’ll always know exactly where you stand.

 How to Master Cross-Examination: A Trial Lawyer's Complete Guide (2026)